Zimil-Patel/flutter_questions/README.md

 ### Buttons in Flutter

+- Buttons in Flutter are interactive widgets that enable user interactions, such as submitting a form, navigating to a different screen, or performing specific actions.

-Buttons are essential UI components in Flutter used to trigger actions when pressed.
-Flutter provides several types of buttons, each with its specific use case and styling options.
+- Flutter provides various types of buttons, each designed to fit different use cases and stylistic requirements.

+- Buttons are typically styled and customized to match the overall theme of the application.

 ### Types of Buttons in Flutter